lehaSVV2009/hibernate-training/10-hibernate-lazy-loading/README.md

 ```

 Here there is `n+1 select issue`
-Fetch 100 person and fetch 100 + 1 phones
+e.g. It fetches 100 person and fetch 100 + 1 phones

 ```
 List<Person> people = entityManager.createQuery("from Person", Person.class);